 - Download the latest Hiberfaker utility software (see links under "preparation")

 - Extract the files from the downloaded ZIP archive

-- From the directory to which the files have been extracted, run the "hiber-faker" executable (.exe) or binary by double-clicking it or executing in a terminal on Linux (sudo ./hiber-faker with proper privileges to access the serial port)
+- From the directory to which the files have been extracted, run the "hiber-faker" executable (.exe) or binary by double-clicking it or executing in a terminal on Linux (./hiber-faker with proper privileges to access the serial port)